OpenBricks/openbricks/DOCS/README_en.txt

     For more info about UPnP and some media servers usage, please go to http://www.geexbox.org/wiki/index.php/Accessing_to_UPnP_Contents

+* Network streaming  :

+    Geexbox now gives you the possibility to add some SHOUTcast Radio/TV official playlist as easily as personal playlists (local and remote).

+    SHOUTcast activation is set in "GEEXBOX/etc/network" config file.
+    As SHOUTcast TV sometimes may contain pornographic streams, you can define a "black list" and a "white list" to allow/deny any streams you choose (default keywords for "black list" are : "adult xxx porn").

+    "GEEXBOX/etc/netstream" config file can be set to create local and remote playlists (some examples are located in this file).
+"Remote playlists" refer to "Extended M3U" files.

+    For French users only :
+    You can get "FreeboxTV" thanks to this file, using the following process :
+    - uncomment EXTM3U ad hoc entry.
+    - use a GeeXboX version that have to be compiled with "LIVE555 library" support (otherwise you won't be able to decode the stream).

 * DVB cards

     GeeXboX has a support for various types of DVB cards (Terrestrial, Cable,